Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Discrete dynamics and heteroclinic networks

-It is generally believed that the attractor ${\cal A}$ that describes the generic behaviour in the vicinity of the initial singularity resides on the union of the Bianchi type I Kasner subset, ${\cal K}$, and the Bianchi type II subset, ${\cal B}_\mathrm{II}$, which leads to the following conjecture: \begin{conjecture} ${\cal A} = {\cal K}\cup{\cal B}_\mathrm{II} = \mathrm{K}^\ocircle\cup{\cal T}_{R_1}\cup{\cal T}_{R_3}\cup{\cal T}_{R_1R_3}\cup{\cal T}_{N_-}\cup{\cal T}_{R_1N_-}$. \end{conjecture} Motivated by the numerical investigations in~\cite{hewetal03}, which suggests that multiple transitions become increasingly rare and thus only single transitions play an asymptotical role, the following stronger conjecture was introduced in~\cite{hewetal03}:\footnote{A conjecture which is also supported by the analysis in~\cite{heietal09}, which in turn is related to the configuration space cosmological billiard approach in~\cite{dametal03}.} \begin{conjecture} ${\cal A} = \mathrm{K}^\ocircle\cup{\cal T}_{R_1}\cup{\cal T}_{R_3}\cup{\cal T}_{N_-}.$ \end{conjecture} To prove these attractor conjectures, if true, one might have to proceed as in the attractor theorem for Bianchi type IX, see~\cite{rin01,heiugg09}.
-As a first step, one would need to obtain a monotonic function that shows that the attractor resides on a union of (or possibly some of) the 3D subsets, as is the case for the toy model described in Appendix~\ref{app:toy}.
-Then one needs to obtain the asymptotic structures of these subsets (and possibly perturbations thereof), as illustrated by the Lemmata~\ref{lem:frameT}, \ref{lem:curvT}, \ref{lem:OT}, \ref{lem:HO} and also the Conjecture~\ref{conj:Ws}, with the aim of excluding certain subsets.
+It is generally believed that the attractor ${\cal A}$ for the Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models, which describes the generic behaviour in the vicinity of the initial singularity of these models, resides on the union of the Bianchi type I Kasner subset, ${\cal K}$, and the Bianchi type II subset, ${\cal B}_\mathrm{II}$, which leads to the following conjectures introduced in~\cite{hewetal03}: \begin{conjecture} ${\cal A} = {\cal K}\cup{\cal B}_\mathrm{II} = \mathrm{K}^\ocircle\cup{\cal T}_{R_1}\cup{\cal T}_{R_3}\cup{\cal T}_{R_1R_3}\cup{\cal T}_{N_-}\cup{\cal T}_{R_1N_-}$. \end{conjecture} \begin{conjecture} ${\cal A} = \mathrm{K}^\ocircle\cup{\cal T}_{R_1}\cup{\cal T}_{R_3}\cup{\cal T}_{N_-}$. \end{conjecture} The latter stronger conjecture is supported by the heuristic analysis in~\cite{heietal09}, which in turn is related to the configuration space cosmological billiard approach in~\cite{dametal03}.
+It is also supported by the numerical investigations in~\cite{hewetal03}, which suggests that multiple transitions become increasingly rare toward the singularity and thus that only single transitions play an asymptotical role.
+However, as discussed in~\cite{lim04}, numerical experiments suggest that although multiple transition become increasingly rare they still may asymptotically occur.
+A similar analysis as in~\cite{HLU22} suggest that they do tend to zero asymptotically, but only in some statistical sense, which further complicates what one actually means with ${\cal A}$.